 Details of the procurement approach:

 Over the coming months, we plan to engage with design-build contractors and other relevant parties to gather additional feedback.
-We anticipate releasing an RFQ for the design-build contractor in mid-2021; however, the timing of this will be dependent on a variety of factors such as the timing of a government decision and other environmental and regulatory permitting.
+We anticipate releasing the request for qualifications (RFQ) for a design-build contractor after government has approved the project.

 We have a federal mandate to protect the environment and consider local communities, and we will work with the successful proponent to ensure this project is built in a way that upholds that mandate and aligns with our vision for the Port of Vancouver to be the world’s most sustainable port.
 Forecasts show that additional container capacity will be needed by the mid- to-late 2020s and we remain confident that the project is in Canada’s national interest to meet long-term trade demands, making it an important generational project.